dhruvnm/crypto/README.md

 ## Supported Ciphers
 1. ROT47

-    ROT47 will take every character as ASCII and shift it's value by 47 places.
+    ROT47 will take every character as ASCII and shift its value by 47 places.
 Since there are 94 valid ASCII characters, an encrypted   message can be decrypted by running ROT47 a second time.

 2. Caesar Cipher

-    TODO
+    The Caesar Cipher takes every character as ASCII and shifts its value by the designated key.
+To decrypt, it will shift in the opposite direction.